Tongariro Alpine Crossing

-Understanding the Costs: Breaking Down Your Car Park and Shuttle Fees
+Understanding the Costs: Breaking Down Your tongariro Car Park and Shuttle Fees

 When planning a visit to the Tongariro Alpine Crossing, most hikers choose the convenience of the private Ketetahi car park and shuttle services.

-You may be wondering what the $60 ($NZD) cost is for, and what it covers.
+You may be wondering what the $67 ($NZD) cost is for, and what it covers.
 It’s important to remember that walking the crossing itself is free, but maintaining its beauty is not!
+In fact, for this very reason overseas visitor will eventually need to pay a fee to access the hike.

 Your fees contribute directly to car park and track maintenance, toilet servicing and more.